Mohamed-Elhabet/Library-Management-System/README.md

 - 5. add new admin

 user can :
-- 1.enter book name to be searched and show search result
+- 1. enter book name to be searched and show search result
 - 2. display every books with details (number , book title , author name , edition , date)